serokell/ariadne/docs/usage-tui.md

   in that wallet.
 Like this: `select 3 1` to select the second account in the fourth wallet.
 - `rename name: String`: give a new name to the currently selected wallet or account.
-- `remove`: remove the currently selected wallet or account.
+- `remove no-confirm: Bool?`: remove the currently selected wallet or account.
 - `restore name: String? mnemonic: String`: restore a wallet from mnemonic.
 - `restore-from-daedalus-file name: String? file: FilePath`: restore wallet from Daedalus's secret file.
 Please note that the restored wallet will have the